-A lot of people today seem to think you can do all the research you need to online.
+A lot of people today think you can do all the research you need to online.
 But I’ve found the resources of the Library of Congress indispensable to my project.

 Early in my research I ordered a copy of Eliza’s first book on Alaska.
 The copy delivered to me was a first edition, dating from 1885, the brittle pages so loose and fragile that the book was held together by a cloth string.
 Sitting there for hours in the dimness of my office reading about her journey in the original text, I felt transported back to that time and place.